bjt-user/Linux/inkscape.md

 select the object, right click -> move to layer\
 or drag and drop in the layer view

+If you just want to have **one object above the other** you do not necessarily have to make a new layer, you can just put it on top of the other object in the **layer view**. (in the order of objects in one layer)

 #### export to png